-- a.
-Subrecipient and home inspection monitoring will be conducted during one- to four-day onsite visits by the Weatherization Field Specialists.
+a.
+Subrecipient and home inspection monitoring will be conducted during one- to four-day on-site visits by the Weatherization Field Specialists / Weatherization T&TA Coordinator.
 All grantee field monitoring will be performed by a certified Quality Control Inspector (QCI).
 For larger subrecipients several visits may be needed.
-K-WAP will inspect a minimum of ten percent of completed homes, filling out a Home Inspection Monitoring Instrument for all homes inspected.
+KWAP will inspect between 5% and 10% of the completed homes (depending on each individual subrecipient's ability to have independent QCI for Energy Audits and Final Inspections) , filling out a Home Inspection Monitoring Instrument for all homes inspected.
 The client file for monitored homes will have a form added that certifies that the unit was monitored and that all work met the required standards.
 The form will contain the monitor's printed name, signature, and QCI certification number and date.
-In progress units will be monitored annually. - b.
-The effectiveness, safety, workmanship, overall appearance, and compliance with field standards will be evaluated during the monitoring visit.
+An in-progress unit will be monitored annually for each producing agency.

-- c.
+- b.
+The effectiveness, safety, workmanship, overall appearance, and compliance with Kansas SWS field standards will be evaluated during the monitoring visit. - c.
 Dwelling units inspected will be selected from a list of reported projects that will allow a comprehensive sample. - d.
 Inspection visits may focus on problem areas identified in previous monitoring reports to ensure that problems have been corrected. - e.
 Units which demonstrate satisfactory completion of weatherization measures and compliance with the SWS specifications will be identified as "Pass" units; those units in which weatherization measures were completed but could have benefitted by "Best Practices" or other recommendations will be identified as "Pass with Comments" and T&TA or suggestions for the future will be made.
 Units on which weatherization measures either were not completed, were completed unsatisfactorily, or not in compliance with the SWS specifications will be identified as "Rework" units.
 If significant deficiencies are discovered, such as health and safety violations, poor quality installation of materials, or major measures missed, the Subrecipient will be required to take appropriate corrective action to resolve the outstanding issues in a timely manner.
 As a general rule, no additional DOE WAP funds can be charged for "Reworks" on homes that have already been reported to DOE as completed, weatherized units.
 "Reworks" identified on units that are reported as completed to DOE will be addressed on a case-by-case basis in accordance with WPN 11-3.
 Corrective action may require the removal of that unit from submitted reports or the use of non-DOE funds to correct the issue. - f.
-Noncompliance items or issues not resolved may result in K-WAP's recoupment of funds. - g.
+Noncompliance items or issues not resolved may result in KWAP's recoupment of funds. - g.
 Subrecipients receiving a high number of "Reworks" will be monitored more frequently and will have a higher percentage of homes examined until the Grantee can be assured that all deficiencies are resolved.
-Once procedures are in place to prevent reoccurrences, typical monitoring will resume. - h.
+Once procedures are in place to prevent recurrences, typical monitoring will resume. - h.
 Contractors found to be repeatedly failing to perform adequately may be disqualified from future work if additional worker training fails to correct issues and concerns.
 Subrecipients will first contact underperforming contractors by telephone to try to resolve concerns.
 If concerns continue, the Subrecipient will initiate a written request for corrective action.
 Persistent concerns or deviations from specified requirements may result in withheld payments, contract probation, or contract termination. - i.
 Training and Technical Assistance will be provided as identified as needed or as requested during this monitoring visit.